slyall/www-darkmere/content/linux.conf.au_guide.md

 > LCA treat their speakers **much** better than other conferences,
 > and this is a large part of why so many interesting people keep coming back.

-Have a look though the miniconfs nice and early for separate calls for presentations.
-The miniconfs usually do not or cannot publicise their CFPs as widely as the main conference.
+Have a look though the Miniconfs nice and early for separate calls for presentations.
+The Miniconfs usually do not or cannot publicise their CFPs as widely as the main conference.

 ## Which days to Attend